sagemathinc/cocalc-doc/source/sagews.rst

      ..

-When you click the button, ChatGPT will open a side chat panel.
+When you click the button, :doc:`ChatGPT <../chatgpt>` will open a side chat panel.
 After a few seconds, an explanation of the error will appear. **You can reply to ChatGPT in the chat panel if you have more questions after the initial explanation.**:

 .. figure:: img/sagews/sagews-help-1.png
      :width: 100%